craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 Since
 :  3.6.0

+Deprecated
+:  in 5.9.0 <Icon kind="danger" style="color: var(--craft-red)" />

 </div>

-Whether the `transform` directive should be disabled for the GraphQL API.
+Whether the `@transform` directive should be disabled for the GraphQL API.

 ::: code
 ```php Static Config